Milwaukee puts home win streak on the line against Detroit Mercy

 Milwaukee; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Milwaukee hosts Detroit Mercy looking to continue its three-game home winning streak.
+BOTTOM LINE: Milwaukee will try to keep its three-game home win streak alive when the Panthers take on Detroit Mercy.

-The Panthers have gone 12-2 at home.
-Milwaukee is the leader in the Horizon League with 17.4 fast break points.
+The Panthers are 12-2 on their home court.
+Milwaukee is the top team in the Horizon League with 17.4 fast break points.

-The Titans are 4-15 against conference opponents.
-Detroit Mercy is fifth in the Horizon League with 9.9 offensive rebounds per game led by Legend Geeter averaging 1.7.
+The Titans are 4-15 in conference play.
+Detroit Mercy is the Horizon League leader with 24.2 defensive rebounds per game led by Orlando Lovejoy averaging 3.6.

-Milwaukee makes 46.4% of its shots from the field this season, which is 3.8 percentage points higher than Detroit Mercy has allowed to its opponents (42.6%).
-Detroit Mercy’s 40.8% shooting percentage from the field this season is 3.6 percentage points lower than Milwaukee has allowed to its opponents (44.4%).
+Milwaukee averages 78.6 points per game, 3.9 more points than the 74.7 Detroit Mercy allows.
+Detroit Mercy averages 66.8 points per game, 5.1 fewer points than the 71.9 Milwaukee allows.

-TOP PERFORMERS: Erik Pratt averages 1.5 made 3-pointers per game for the Panthers, scoring 10.9 points while shooting 33.0% from beyond the arc.
-Themus Fulks is shooting 37.3% and averaging 12.4 points over the last 10 games.
+TOP PERFORMERS: Kentrell Pullian is shooting 34.6% from beyond the arc with 1.5 made 3-pointers per game for the Panthers, while averaging 12.2 points and 5.3 rebounds.
+Themus Fulks is averaging 12.4 points and 7.7 assists over the past 10 games.

-Orlando Lovejoy is averaging 16.4 points, 3.8 assists and 1.7 steals for the Titans.
-TJ Nadeau is averaging 10.4 points over the last 10 games.
+TJ Nadeau is shooting 33.6% from beyond the arc with 1.5 made 3-pointers per game for the Titans, while averaging 8.6 points.
+Lovejoy is shooting 46.6% and averaging 17.8 points over the last 10 games.

 LAST 10 GAMES: Panthers: 7-3, averaging 79.1 points, 34.7 rebounds, 15.0 assists, 7.6 steals and 3.3 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 73.8 points per game.